Long False Eyelashes, once the magic beauty tool of models and movie stars, have gone mainstream.

-You can trim the lashes if you feel they are a bit long but if you buy the short length you will likely find they are just right for daytime.
-The short length give you some fullness and a bit more length than your natural lashes.
-My personal favorite are Ardell fake eyelashes.
+You can trim long false eyelashes, but if you buy the short-length ones instead, you will likely find they are just right for daytime.
+The short length gives you some fullness and a bit more length than your natural lashes.
+My personal favorite is Ardell’s fake eyelashes.
 I like their #110 full strip lashes at $4.
 They are easy to apply for first-timers.
-The do-it yourself individual lashes are about the same price.
+The do-it-yourself individual lashes are about the same price.

 Q. Best Tips for Applying False Eyelashes?

 Apply a tiny amount of glue directly above your lash line.
 Then hold the eyelash strip by your lash above the glue and squeeze lightly.
 Only squeeze out a small amount onto the lashes and let them dry slightly before applying them to your lash line.
 Remember to start from the outer corner and then move inwards.
 Revlon has a glue called Great Lash Glue that is very easy to use.
 It has a small applicator brush, which makes it easier for not only first-timers but also anyone who doesn’t have a steady hand.

 Q. Tips for Removing Lashes